o3de/o3de.org/content/docs/atom-guide/core-systems/shaders/azsl-reference/functions.md

 When compiling a function call to a function with multiple declarations, there might be multiple candidate functions.
 In that case, overload resolution must select the function to be called.

 #### Resolving Types
 A limitation to this is that the compiler internals might not be able to determine what overload is called on a given call site.
 This is caused by the compiler's inability to deduce the types used in the function's arguments.
-This commonly appears in arguments that contain expression that implicate intrinsics or expressions with operators.
+This commonly appears in arguments that contain expressions that implicate intrinsics or expressions with operators.

 To demonstrate this behavior, consider the following AZSL code sample.
 ```cpp